Low Home Appraisals And Solutions For Home Buyers And Sellers

 This is a time where an experienced real estate agent can do the negotiation and come up with a solution.

 FHA, VA, USDA, Fannie Mae, Freddie Mac allows home sellers to give buyers sellers concessions for closing costs.
-FHA and USDA allow up to 6% sellers concessions.
+FHA and USDA allow up to 6% seller concessions.
 VA allows 4% of sellers concessions.
 Fannie Mae and Freddie Mac allow 3% sellers concessions on owner-occupant homes on conventional loans.
 2% on investment properties.
-NON-QM Loans and Bank Statement Loans allows up to 6% in sellers concessions.
+NON-QM Loans and Bank Statement Loans allow up to 6% in sellers concessions.

 Here is how sellers concessions can be the cause of low home appraisals: